M1chalS/M1chalS/README.md

 - 👯 I’m looking to collaborate on **Webapp projects**

-- 🤝 I’m looking for help with **graphic design becouse my designer is lazy**
+- 🤝 I’m looking for help with **graphic design because my designer is lazy**

 - 👨‍💻 All of my projects are available at [https://testowe-portfolio-micael.netlify.app/](https://testowe-portfolio-micael.netlify.app/)